York Computer logo York Computer

 3. Use Strong, Unique Passwords + a Password Manager

 Every account should have a different password that's long and random.
 A password manager makes this easy — you only remember one master password, and it handles the rest.
 This alone eliminates one of the most common attack vectors.
+The Verizon Data Breach Investigations Report found that compromised credentials were involved in 38% of all breaches in 2024 (Source: Verizon DBIR, 2024).

 4. Train Your Team to Spot Phishing